flutter/website/using-ide-vscode.md

 * Navigating to type declarations (**Go to Definition** or `F12`), and finding type usages (**Find All References** or `Shift`+`F12`).
 * Viewing all current source code problems (**View>Problems** or `Ctrl`+`Shift`+`M` (`Cmd`+`Shift`+`M` on macOS)).
-  Any analysis issues will be shows in the Problems pane:<br>
+  Any analysis issues are shown in the Problems pane:<br>
   <img src="/images/vscode/problems.png" style="width:660px;height:141px" alt="Problems pane" />

 ## Running and Debugging